B-2 VISA FOR TOURISM/VISITORS

 SAMPLE & TEMPLATES

-Attorney Brief: [coming soon] We will provide an attorney brief sample for the B-2 petition.
+Attorney Brief: [coming soon] We will provide an attorney brief sample for the B-2 visa.

-Cover Letter: [coming soon] We will also provide a cover letter sample for the B-2 petition.
+Cover Letter: [coming soon] We will also provide a cover letter sample for the B-2 visa.

 Sample Request for Evidence: [coming soon] Requests for evidence can be used to strengthen the case.